john-cd/rust_howto/bk/src/categories/algorithms/sorting.md

 ## See Also {#see-also}

-- [glidesort][c~glidesort~github]↗ is a Rust implementation of Glidesort, a stable adaptive quicksort/mergesort hybrid sorting algorithm.
+- [glidesort][c~glidesort~repo]↗ is a Rust implementation of Glidesort, a stable adaptive quicksort/mergesort hybrid sorting algorithm.

 ## Related Topics {#related-topics}